decretist/Dissertation/Chapter3/chapter3.markdown

 Authorship on any significant scale in the pre-modern world required wrapping a specialized and expensive scribal infrastructure around the figure of the author.[55]
-Three examples from classical and late antiquity illustrate the possible ways in which this requirement could be met.
+Three examples from the classical period and late antiquity illustrate the possible ways in which this requirement could be met.
 Cicero (†43 BCE) pursued his literary ambitions with the support of highly skilled but unfree labor purchased out of his personal wealth, most famously his slave and later freedman Tiro.
 A wealthy lay patron named Ambrose paid for the secretarial staff that supported the authorial activities of Origen of Alexandria (†253).[56]
 Quasi-monastic members of the episcopal household of Augustine of Hippo (†430) provided the scribal support that made his prodigious authorial output possible.
-The mode of production pioneered by Augustine and his household in which monastic labor enabled the creation of original texts by their authors as well as the subsequent copying and circulation of finished texts proved a durable one, and predominated in the Latin West until the thirteenth century.[57]
+The mode of production pioneered by Augustine and his household in which monastic labor enabled the creation of original texts by their authors as well as the subsequent copying and circulation of finished texts proved a durable one and predominated in the Latin West until the thirteenth century.[57]

 Given the material and social technologies for authorship available in